 An investigation traced the source of the moonshine to a house in the Saphan Sung district, owned by a woman named Phatrasa.
 She had been selling herbal liquor for many years, using a recipe passed down by her late father.
 Phatrasa insisted that the recipe had never caused problems before.
 However, she admitted that recent batches of the liquor, made by two men she had hired, had led to the fatalities.

 Phatrasa expressed her shock upon learning the deadly effects of the recent batch.
-“When I tasted the latest batch of liquor, I had a little diarrhoea, but it wasn’t serious.
+“When I tasted the latest batch of liquor, I had a little diarrhea, but it wasn’t serious.
 Later, I found out that someone had died from drinking it and I was very shocked,” she said.

 She had hired the brothers, Surasak Insam, 46, and Surachai Insam, 44, to produce rice whiskey.
 The brothers reportedly diluted it with ethyl alcohol to lower its alcohol content, but they denied knowing how the lethal methyl alcohol ended up in the batch.